 Planning schemes address airport related issues through:

-- the State Planning Policy Framework (Clause 18.04 Airports)
+- the Planning Policy Framework (Clause 18.02-7S Airports and airfields)

 - zone and overlay provisions (e.g. Airport Environs Overlay, Melbourne Airport Environs Overlay and Design and Development Overlay)